 The penalty is 10% of the tax due.
 Interest is charged at the rate of 1% per month from the due date of the tax return.
 There are also criminal sanctions for willful failure to file a tax return.

-The tax rate should be applied to the total cost of the taxable goods or services purchased, including separately stated charges (i.e., shipping and handling, by the tax rate (generally .06).
+Calculate the use tax by multiplying the total cost of the taxable goods or services purchased, including separately stated charges such as shipping and handling, by the tax rate (generally .06).

 EFFECT OF THIS DOCUMENT: An Informational Publication is a document that addresses frequently-asked questions about a current Department position, policy or practice, usually in a less technical, question-and-answer format.

-EFFECT ON OTHER DOCUMENTS: IP 96(10) is superseded and may not be relied upon after the issue date of this police statement.
+EFFECT ON OTHER DOCUMENTS: IP 96(10.1) is superseded and may not be relied upon after the issue date of this Informational Publication.

 Individual Use Tax